ccmpbll/ccmpbll.github.io/resume.md

 ---

-### Chief Architect - Automation/R&D
+### Chief Architect - Research and Development
 **DartPoints** | April 2022 - Present | Greenville, SC

 DartPoints offers cloud, interconnection, colocation, and managed services.
+ - Manage a small team of in-house software developers.
  - Responsible for driving the use of automation throughout the organization.
- - Work collaboratively with other departments to improve operational efficiency using automation.
+ - Work collaboratively with other departments to improve operational efficiency using automation and software development.
  - Manage lab environments used for product and feature testing, upgrade planning, and automation development.
  - Train and mentor engineering staff, fostering their professional growth and improving team performance.
- - Provide technical guidance and direction to product, infrastructure, and engineering teams.
+ - Provide technical guidance and direction to software development, product, infrastructure, and engineering teams.

 ### Infrastructure Services Manager